tc39/proposal-composites/README.md

 Composite({ 0: "a", 1: "b", 2: "c", length: 3 });
 ```

-Or more advanced would be that these ordinal composites come with a prototype to allow list-list methods.
+Or more advanced would be that these ordinal composites come with a prototype to allow list-like methods.

 ```js
 const c = Composite.of("a", "b", "c");